Weathered: Writing and recording

 At the time, the group was halfway through recording its new album when the attacks of September 11, 2001, occurred.
 According to Producer John Kurzweg, the mood quickly changed and intensified following the attacks.
 Kurzweg said "We tried to go forward and do the best we could, but all the songs were written before.
 Not one lyric was changed."
-In response to the terrorist attacks, touring bassist Brett Hestla, along with his band who were known simply as Virgos during this period, wrote a tribute song to those affected and involved in the massacre called "Brother of Mine", which they included on their only album, The Path of Least Resistance.
-The song featured Tremonti and Philips on guitar and keyboards respectively.
-Another version of the song also featured Stapp sharing vocal duties with Hestla.
+In response to the terrorist attacks, touring bassist Brett Hestla, along with his own band who were known simply as Virgos during this period, wrote a tribute song to those affected called "Brother of Mine", which was included on their only album, The Path of Least Resistance.
+The song featured Tremonti and Phillips on guitar and keyboards, respectively.
+Another version of the song also features Stapp sharing vocal duties with Hestla.

 Music and lyrics

-Stapp describes the album as "two records in one" and "a very extreme record", as it features some of Creed's heaviest songs such as the opening track and second single "Bullets", as well as some of the band's most uplifting numbers including their hit lead single "My Sacrifice", and the album's closing track "Lullaby".
+Stapp describes the album as "two records in one" and "a very extreme record", as it features some of Creed's heaviest songs, such as the opening track and second single "Bullets", as well as some of the band's most uplifting numbers, including their hit lead single "My Sacrifice", and the album's closing track, "Lullaby".
 Manager Jeff Hanson described the album as Creed's version of The Joshua Tree, feeling it would be the record that would set the band apart and have the epic scope and impact of the classic U2 album.
 With bassist Brian Marshall no longer in the band, Tremonti played bass guitar for all the songs on the album in his absence.
 Tremonti and the band's approach to the album's musical style came with the intent of creating meaningful songs that would move people, rather than the more upbeat, popular rock music scene at the time.
-He credits the bands moody, somber, and darker sound, in contrast to other popular contemporary rock acts of the time such as Third Eye Blind, Semisonic, and Marcy Playground as a contributing factor for the band's success early in their careers.
+He credits the band's moody, somber, and darker sound, in contrast to other popular contemporary rock acts of the time such as Third Eye Blind, Semisonic, and Marcy Playground, with contributing to the band's success early in their careers.

-The album opens with "Bullets", an anthemic and forceful heavy metal track that features some of Tremonti's fastest and most aggressive guitar work for Creed.
-Stapp wrote the lyrics about what he felt were unjust criticisms that the band had received throughout their careers from critics and the press.
-In the song, Stapp asks of them to "At least look at me when you shoot a bullet through my head!", inferring that if someone has something negative to say about them to do it to their faces.

-"Bullets" is followed by another one of the album's heavier tracks, "Freedom Fighter".
-It is the band's shortest song ever recorded, clocking in at only 2:36.
+The album opens with "Bullets", an anthemic heavy metal track that features some of Tremonti's fastest and most aggressive guitar work for Creed.
+Stapp wrote the lyrics about what he felt were unjust criticisms that Creed had received throughout their careers from critics and the press.
+"Bullets" is followed by "Freedom Fighter", at only 2 minutes and 36 seconds the band's shortest song ever recorded.
 In between the first and second verse of the song, a muffled voice can be heard reciting the lyrics from the bridge section of "Wash Away Those Years", from the Human Clay album.